hithere-at/ivscii/README.md

 ```

 ## Note
-`ivscii` audio support and shell interpreter for Windows is disbaled due to inavailability of Windows machine (i had to guess the shtep).
+`ivscii` audio support and shell interpreter for Windows is disbaled due to inavailability of Windows machine (i had to guess the step).
 Sorry for the inconvenience